Kaewin/phase1_project_group2/README.md

 There are also crashes with 6 and 8 engines.
 Those are not common and its unusual for a commercial passenger plane to have more than 4 engines.
 We also decided to exclude these engines.

+Planes with three engines have the LEAST amount crashes compared to other planes, And the LEAST amount of accidents and total injured out of all categorized crashes, The percentage of three engine plane crashes in the total airplane crash data set is 2.4%.

+Planes with four engines crashed LESS than planes with two engines, But crashed MORE than the planes with three engines The percentage of four engine plane crashes in the total airplane crash data set is 4.5%.

 When further looking into the 16 Boeing 727 (3 Engines) crashes we can see that only 3 of those 16 crashes had injuries, none of them including fatal injuries.
 Number DCA09FA048: 11 Serious Injuries, 1 Minor Injury
 Number DCA82IA031: 1 Serious Injury, 1 Minor Injury